molloeduardo/curving-reality-flutter-library/docs/README.md

 **⭐ Support the Project**<br>
 • Give the repo a star ⭐ to spread the word.<br>
-• Consider supporting the development by donating.
-Even a small amount can make a huge difference.
-<br>This helps us keep building new features and improving the library.
+This helps me keep building new features and improving the library.
 <br><br><br>
-<a class="button" href="https://www.paypal.com/donate/?hosted_button_id=UNF6D5BHMZXVQ" target="_blank">Donate now ❤️</a>
-<br><br><br>
-✨ No contribution is too small.
-Whether you report a bug, suggest a feature, or just support the project, you’re making a difference. <br>Thank you for being part of **Curving Reality** 🚀

 <hr>

-# Who is Curving Reality?
+# Creator

-[Curving Reality](https://www.curvingreality.com/) is a project idea created by an italian solo developer.
+This is an open source project created by an italian solo developer, [Eduardo Mollo](https://www.eduardomollo.com/).